McIntyre was the representative for North Carolina’s 7th congressional district and was a Democrat. He served from 1997 to 2014.

-Each dot in the chart below was a member of the House of Representatives in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McIntyre is shown as a purple triangle. (analysis methodology)
+McIntyre is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2014 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 McIntyre was the primary sponsor of 1 bill that was enacted:

 - H.R.
 3572 (113th): To revise the boundaries of certain John H. Chafee Coastal Barrier Resources System units.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 McIntyre sponsored bills primarily in these issue areas:

 Armed Forces and National Security (25%) Water Resources Development (21%) Social Welfare (18%) Families (7%) Native Americans (7%) Foreign Trade and International Finance (7%) Transportation and Public Works (7%) Public Lands and Natural Resources (7%)

 Some of McIntyre’s most recently sponsored bills include...